koompi/koompi.org/content/basic/Flies and  Folders/flie-folder.en.md

 The `touch` command allows us to update the t**imestamps on existing files and directories** as well as creating, empty files.
 The only easiest and most memorable way to create new, empty files is by using the `touch command`.

-To create a new file simply run the touch command followed by the name of file you want to create:
+To create a new file simply run the touch command followed by the name of the file you want to create:
 ```
  touch Files_Name.txt
 ```

-You can also create multiple files at once by specify the file names separated by space.
+You can also create multiple files at once by specifying the file names separated by space.
 ```
  touch File_Name1.txt File_Name2.txt File_Name3.txt
 ```

 {{< notice info >}}
 `.txt` stand for the text file.
-You can also use other extension for kind of files you want to use.
+You can also use other extensions for the kind of files you want to use.
 {{< /notice >}}

 Besides `Touch`, `echo` can also use to create file too.
 The `echo` command prints the **strings** that are passed as arguments to the standard output, which can be *redirected* to a file.